 If you’re lucky enough to own one of Lexington’s beautiful red brick colonials, take a lap around the perimeter to inspect the outer walls.
 If you notice any crumbling bricks or stones, be sure to have them taken care of by an expert ASAP to preserve the overall strength of your home’s facade.

 Need an expert’s help maintaining your beautiful old house?
 Call Handyman Connection of Lexington East.
 We offer a range of handyman services to help tackle home maintenance tasks for homes old and new.
-To get in touch, call (859) 549-5669 today or request a free estimate online.
+To get in touch, call (859) 549-5669 today or request an estimate online.